 Featured image: Nancy Spero, via firstrunfeatures.com; Nancy Spero – Notes in Time, 1979, via MoMA.

 John Stezaker - The Eerie Photocollages

 His photographic collages are, to say the least, disquieting.
-John Stezaker has been making them in private for over four decades before they finally found their way to major galleries, and even the Sydney Biennale.
+Collage artist John Stezaker has been making them in private for over four decades before they finally found their way to major galleries, and even the Sydney Biennale.
 Working in the realms of conceptual and appropriation art, he is clearly influenced by the Surrealist artists, as he cuts found photographs, usually glamorous portraits from the 1950s movie stars, and combines them other faces or shots of landscapes, but also pornography, vintage postcards and book illustrations – usually resulting in eerie hybrids that almost make us look away.
-The fact that John Stezaker received the prestigious Deutche Börse photography prize for his collages, causing mixed reactions, proved that this form of art is very much alive and well, but also quite controversial.
+The fact that John Stezaker received the prestigious Deutsche Börse photography prize for his collages, causing mixed reactions, proved that this form of art is very much alive and well, but also quite controversial.

 Featured image: John Stezaker, via photographyschool.nl; John Stezaker – Pair IV, 2007, via Guardian.

 Wangechi Mutu - The Queen of Wild Collage